-Direct Loans (previously known as Stafford Loans) are offered directly through the Department of Education to students who are enrolled at least half time and pursing a degree.
+Direct Loans are offered by the U.S. Department of Education to students who are enrolled at least half time and pursing a degree.

 Subsidized vs. Unsubsidized

-You can be eligible for both subsidized and unsubsidized loans depending on your financial need calculated by the Free Application for Federal Student Aid (FAFSA).
+You can be eligible for both Subsidized and Unsubsidized Loans, depending on your financial need as calculated by the Free Application for Federal Student Aid (FAFSA).

 - Subsidized Loans are for students who demonstrate need.
 The federal government pays the interest while you’re enrolled in school (at least half time, pursuing a degree or certificate).
 The interest subsidy that was previously available during the 6-month grace period after leaving school has been eliminated for loans disbursed after 7/1/2012.

 - Unsubsidized Loans are not based on need.
 You are responsible for all the interest that accrues.
 You can choose to pay the interest while you’re in school or have the accrued interest added to your loan when you enter repayment.

 Direct Subsidized and Unsubsidized Loans have a fixed interest rate for the life of the loan.
-Rates vary depending on when the loan is disbursed and if a loan is subsidized or unsubsidized.
+Rates vary depending on when the loan is disbursed, and whether a loan is Subsidized or Unsubsidized.